 Cost

 All Inclusive Therapists are independent practitioners, so prices and accepted insurance plans vary.
-Individual sessions can range from $100 – $200.
-Some providers offer sliding scale therapy.
-Commonly accepted providers are Optum, Oxford, PHCS, United Healthcare, and Blue Cross Blue Shield.
-Certain providers may accept Medicare/Medicaid.
+Individual sessions can range from $100–$200, but many providers offer sliding scale therapy.
+Commonly accepted insurance plans include Aetna, Anthem, Optum, Oxford, PHCS, United Healthcare, and Blue Cross Blue Shield.
+Certain providers may accept Medicare or Medicaid.

 Overview

-Inclusive Therapist is an online therapist directory dedicated to serving those in the BIPOC and LGBTQIA+ communities.
+Inclusive Therapist is an online therapist directory dedicated to serving those in the BIPOC, immigrant, and LGBTQIA+ communities.
 Operated by its sibling non-profit, Mental Health Liberation, it is one of the most match-driven directories available, and it includes match navigation support from their team.

 Specific search filters include: